Rum Tum Tugger

 Rum Tum Tugger is one of the many feline characters in the 1939 poetry book Old Possum's Book of Practical Cats by T. S. Eliot, and in the 1981 musical Cats which is based on Eliot's book.
-Rum Tum Tugger is a rebellious Jellicle cat who loves to be the center of attention.
+Rum Tum Tugger is a rebellious Jellicle cat that loves to be the center of attention.

 The role of Rum Tum Tugger was originated by Paul Nicholas on the West End in 1981, and by Terrence Mann on Broadway in 1982.
-Then, in the 1998 video production, he was performed by John Partridge.
+In the 1998 video production, he was performed by John Partridge.
 Jason Derulo portrayed Rum Tum Tugger in the 2019 film adaptation.

 Origins

-In T. S. Eliot's Old Possum's Book of Practical Cats, Rum Tum Tugger is described as a rebel cat who cannot help but be difficult.
+In T. S. Eliot's Old Possum's Book of Practical Cats, Rum Tum Tugger is described as a rebel cat that cannot help but be difficult.
 He is never satisfied with what you give him;

 The Rum Tum Tugger is a Curious Cat:

 If you offer him pheasant he would rather have grouse.